JLeData/Case-Study-Gas-Price-Comparison/README.md

 # Case-Study-Gas-Price-Comparison
 This project serves as a case study to practice data analysis with Excel, data visualization with Tableau, and creation of .rmd file.
-# Overview
+#Overview

-## Curosity and Interest
+##Curosity and Interest

-My friend had recently visited out of state and rented his own car to meet our friend group where we live.
-He mentioned that he already misses pumping $2.70 for gas in Texas which had me baffled as the gas prices in my area are around $5.00 to $6.00 average.
-This interaction had me curious about gas prices in recent years and how it compared to other parts of the United States.
-Living in California my entire life, I have seen the rise in gas prices since 2012 when I had started driving myself and pumping gas.
-I decided to ask this question for myself and for the capstone project as I am learning more about data analytics and working on acquiring my certificate in it.
+Recently, a friend visiting from out of state mentioned filling up their gas tank in Texas for $2.70, leaving me astonished considering the $5.00 to $6.00 average prices in my area.
+This interaction sparked my curiosity about gas prices over the years, especially when compared to other parts of the United States.
+Having lived in California my entire life, I’ve witnessed the rise in gas prices since I started driving in 2012.
+This curiosity led me to explore gas prices for a capstone project as I delve into data analytics and pursue my certificate in the field.

-## Scope
+##Scope

-Analyze gas price trends and disparity between the regions in the United States over the years.
-These regions consist of the  Coast, Midwest, and East Coast.
-Further analysis between West Coast and California.
+The project aims to analyze gas price trends and disparities across regions in the United States, including the Coast, Midwest, and East Coast.
+Additionally, the focus will be on comparing gas prices in California to the broader West Coast.

-## Objective
+##Objective

-Utilize historical gas price data to create visualizations and compare the U.S. average price to each of the regions in the U.S. using the periods between 2000 and 2023.
-Main focus on Regular grade gas and include information on California for further comparisons.
+Utilize historical gas price data to create visualizations and compare the U.S. average price to each region from 2000 to 2023.
+The primary focus will be on Regular-grade gas, and specific attention will be given to California for in-depth comparisons.